 7 Steps To Using An ATM Abroad

-ATM machines are your #1 source for obtaining local currency at your destination 99% of the time.
+ATM machines are your #1 source for obtaining local currency at your destination 90% of the time.
 Of course, there are always exceptions to this rule.
-Just like I think ATM machines are the best way of getting local currency abroad.
 You should do a little research (as always) before you leave home to be 100% sure.
 However, in my travels, I’ve yet to come across a country that I’ve not been able to use this method.
 I imagine, if you’re reading my blog, that you’re in the same boat.
 You probably won’t be heading to Outer Mongolia or Everest Base Camp anytime soon but even if you are you may be surprised by the places that have ATMs.
 So, here are 7 Steps to using an ATM Abroad.

-Alert your bank of your travel plans.
+Alert the bank of your travel plans.
 The worst thing in the world is having your card frozen because they think you’re a victim of fraud.
 It happened to me in Canada as I was trying to buy some Lay’s Ketchup Chips and various other Canadian delicacies, lol!
 I had to stand to the side and call my bank over $6 worth of junk food.
-So, do yourself a favor – alert your bank online or by calling customer service.
+So, do yourself a favor – alert your bank.
+Luckily, most banks have added this function to their online banking options so it’s even easier.

 Be prepared with currency conversions BEFORE you even step up to the ATM.
 You don’t want to be “THAT” person fumbling around while the line grows behind you.
 If you want to take out the equivalent of $100 in Croatia, know how much $100 USD is in (HRK) Croatian Kuna.
 It’s best to have a currency converter on your phone for quick, easy access.
 My favorite app – for Android – is Currency Plus as it comes with the converter and a calculator so you can easily switch between the two.
 Also, this is a big help when you’re shopping and you want to add up your items and calculate the total.